Visas for Diplomats and Foreign Government Officials

 - Hours of Work.
 The contract must state the time of the normal working hours and the number of hours per week.
 It is generally expected that domestic workers will be required to work 35-40 hours per week.
 It also must state that the domestic employee will be provided a minimum of one full day off each week.
 The contract must indicate the number of paid holidays, sick days, and vacation days the domestic employee will be provided.

 - Minimum Wage.
 The contract must state the hourly wage to be paid to the domestic employee.
-The rate must be the greater of the minimum wage under U.S. Federal and state law, or the prevailing wage for all working hours.
-Information on the prevailing wage statistics by occupation and metropolitan area is available on the Department of Labor's Online Wage Library & Data Center website.
+The rate must be at least the greater of the minimum wage under U.S. Federal, state, or local law.

 - The contract must state that wages will be paid to the domestic employee either weekly or biweekly.
 As of March 2011, the Department determined that no deductions are allowed for lodging, medical care, medical insurance, or travel.
 As of April 2012, deductions taken for meals are also no longer allowed.